benc-uk/python-demoapp/readme.md

 Deployment to Azure App Service is possible as Kudu deployment scripts and supporting files are provided to run as a HttpPlatformModule.
 Dockerfile is provided and public images are on Dockerhub to allow this to be run in a range of container services (Azure Web App for Containers, Azure Container Instance etc.)

 The app can of course be run directly via Python.
-Python 3.5+ is required and has been tested on Windows with versions 3.5.2, 3.5.3 and 3.5.4.
-Under Linux 3.5.2 and 3.6.2 have been tested.
-Running under Linux subsystem for Windows (aka Bash for Windows) also works
+Python 3.5+ is required and has been tested on Windows and Linux (Ubuntu 18.04)

 ## Screenshot
 ![screen](https://user-images.githubusercontent.com/14982936/30533171-db17fccc-9c4f-11e7-8862-eb8c148fedea.png)